achertkoev/achertkoev.github.io/_posts/2018-01-22-SignalR_core_how_to.md

 }
 ```

-The last but not least we need to update the method `Configure` with the `UseSignalR` method call:
+Last but not least we need to update the method `Configure` with the `UseSignalR` method call:

 ```csharp
 public void Configure(IApplicationBuilder app, IHostingEnvironment env)